Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 has the strongest predictive performance (F1-score) for classifying crop types.

 The completed project can be found in my [DataLab notebook](https://www.datacamp.com/datalab/w/84d81d7e-8245-4a3b-8aa9-fba4beac92a8/edit).

 ---

+### Customer Analytics: Preparing Data for Modeling

+#### Project Description
+> "You’ve been hired by a major online data science training provider to store their data much more efficiently, so they can create a model that predicts if course enrollees are looking for a job.
+You’ll convert data types, create ordered categories, and filter ordered categorical data so the data is ready for modeling."

+The project description was taken from the DataCamp project website.

+#### Project Tasks
+You have been asked by the Head Data Scientist to create a DataFrame that stores the data in the csv file more efficiently.
+The requirements are as follows:
+- columns containing categories with two factors must be stored as Booleans,
+- columns containing integers must be stored as 32-bit integers,
+- columns containing floats must be stored as 16-bit floats,
+- columns containing nominal categories must be stored as the category data type,
+- columns containing ordinal categories must be stored as ordered categories,
+- the DataFrame must contain only students with 10 or more years of experience in companies of at least 1000 employees,
+- there should be a substantial decrease in memory usage.

+The completed project can be found in my [DataLab notebook](https://www.datacamp.com/datalab/w/6e1665fd-3f09-444d-83f7-ed2d7d7449bb/edit).

+---